-It is well known that stress can cause physical changes, such as headaches, muscle tension, mood swings, negative thoughts, changes in sleeping patterns as well as eating patterns, irregular heartbeats, and many other physical changes.
-We also can feel tired or fatigued, depressed, and less able to cope with the challenges of daily living.
+It is well known that stress can cause physical and mental changes, such as headaches, muscle tension, mood swings, negative thoughts, changes in sleeping patterns as well as eating patterns, irregular heartbeats, etc. One can also feel tired or fatigued, depressed and less able to cope with the challenges of daily living.

-According to the book Living a Healthy Life with Chronic Conditions, by Dr. Kate Lorig, et al, another challenging result of too much stress for people with diabetes is that stress can cause our bodies to produce hormones that cause our blood sugar levels to rise.
-It is important for people to recognize when stress is becoming a problem so they can regain control and lower both their stress and blood sugar levels.
+According to the book Living a Healthy Life with Chronic Conditions by Dr. Kate Lorig, for those who suffer from diabetes, too much stress can cause their bodies to produce hormones which lead to an increase in blood sugar levels.
+Therefore, it is important for people with diabetes to recognize when stress is becoming a problem so they can regain control and lower both their stress and blood sugar levels.

 The American Diabetes Association says that, in addition to altering the blood glucose levels directly in people with diabetes, people under stress may not take good care of themselves.
 They may drink more alcohol or exercise less.
-They may forget, or not have time, to check their glucose levels or plan good meals.
+They also may forget to check their glucose levels or plan good meals.

 What are some safe and healthy ways to deal with stress?